md-mudassir7/Top100-Liked-Questions-Leetcode/uniqueBSTs/README.md

     For n = 3 we can create bst's with node 1 ,2 and 3

-    If we take node 1 then we have   1          and    1
+    If we take node 1 then we have   1          and    1           (both 2 and 3 lie on right part of tree)
                                       \                 \
                                        2                 3
                                         \               /
                                          3             2

-     If we take node 2 then we have  2
+     If we take node 2 then we have  2                             (1 lies in the left and 3 lies on right part of tree) / \
-                                    / \
                                    1   3

-     If we take node 3 then we have  3          and     3 /                  /
+     If we take node 3 then we have  3          and     3          (both 1 and 2 lie on left part of tree) /                  /
                                    1                  2
                                     \                /